 |Required Foreign Language 2||9|

-Electives may consist of business and/or non-business courses.
+Elective may consist of business or non-business course.

 |Required International Experience||0|